valkey-io/libvalkey/docs/cluster.md

 ### Connection options

-There are a variety of options you can specify when connecting to a cluster, which are delivered via the `valkeyClusterOptions` helper struct.
+There are a variety of options you can specify using the `valkeyClusterOptions` struct when connecting to a cluster.
-This includes information how to connect to the cluster and defining optional callbacks as well as other flags.
+This includes information about how to connect to the cluster and defining optional callbacks and other options.
 See [include/valkey/cluster.h](../include/valkey/cluster.h) for more details.

 ```c